xrzhuang/mapsapi/README.md

 ![](./img/switchProjects.png)

 6. Almost there we promise!
-Select **Library** on the lefthand, invisable menu and you should see a screen like this:
+Select **Library** on the left hand, invisible menu and you should see a screen like this:

 ![](./img/library.png)